priiduneemre/dotfiles/README.md

 ## Philosophy

-This collection of dotfiles aims for simplicity and ease of use.
+This collection of dotfiles aims for simplicity and ease of use over elaborate tooling.
 * Configurations are applied using plain symbolic links.
-* Project layout mirrors that of a typical Linux filesystem (clear where everything goes).
+* Project layout mirrors that of a typical Linux filesystem (clear where anything goes).
 * Files are kept concise, with docs and unused settings removed.

 The idea is to symlink only what is needed for a particular setup and ignore the rest.
-Once installed, the local repository can be periodically checked for untracked changes (e.g., from OS package updates).
+Once installed, the local repository can be checked periodically for untracked changes (e.g., from OS package updates).
 These may then be pushed or reverted accordingly.

 ## Requirements

-Most shell scripts are designed for `zsh`, but will also run fine in `bash`.
+Most shell scripts are designed for `zsh`, but will also run fine with `bash`.
 Additionally, the `.zshrc` configuration expects [`ohmyzsh`](https://github.com/ohmyzsh/ohmyzsh) to be installed.
-This may not suit your workflow, so feel free to adjust accordingly.
+This may not fit your workflow, so feel free to adjust accordingly.

 DE-specific configurations are primarily aimed at the KDE ecosystem (Konsole, Dolphin, etc.).